abbreviatedman/redux-freeze-tag/README.md

 redux-freeze-tag will return an enhanced reducer that immutablizes state.
 No more accidental reducer mutations!

-It's recommended not to use this during production, as it will slow state changes down some.

-You can customize the internal freeze-tag behavior by passing in an options object as a second argument.
+You can configure the internal freeze-tag behavior by passing in an options object as a second argument.
 It's the same options object that regular freeze-tag uses.
-(See the [customization section of the freeze-tag README][customization section of the freeze-tag README] for more info on customizations available.)
+(See the [configuration section of the freeze-tag README][configuration section of the freeze-tag README] for more info on this feature.)

 ```javascript
 const options = {delete: true};